SaiSiriChandana/SaiSiriChandana/README.md

 Driven by curiosity and fueled by caffeine, I’m a final-year IT undergrad passionate about crafting smart solutions through code.
 I enjoy tackling challenges in data structures & algorithms, building intuitive web experiences, and learning something new every day.

-When I’m not coding, you’ll find me:

-- 🚶‍♂️ Taking long walks to clear my mind
+In between commits, I like to:

+- 📓 Doodle project ideas in the margins of my notes
+- 🔍 Deep-dive into niche tech topics no one asked about
-- 🎧 Vibing to music and curating playlists
+- 🎧 Vibe to music and curate playlists
-- 🍳 Experimenting in the kitchen (results may vary 😄)
-- 🌌 Exploring tech articles, space facts, and random YouTube rabbit holes
+- 🌌 Explore tech articles, space facts, or fall into a YouTube rabbit hole
-- 🛠️ Tinkering with side projects and sharpening my dev skills

 ---
-## 🍳 Currently Cooking
+## 💻 Currently Brewing ☕

-- 🚧 Learning full-stack web development using **React**, **Node.js**, **MongoDB**, and **Firebase**
+- 🚧 Strengthening my full-stack web development skills — one component at a time
-- 🧠 Practicing **DSA in Java**
+- 🧠 Leveling up my DSA game in Java (and occasionally fighting off recursion nightmares)
-- 👨‍💻 Staying hackathon-ready with fresh ideas and building practical solutions
+- 👨‍💻 Ideating for hackathons and building real-world, impact-driven solutions
-- 🐧 Leveling up on Git, Linux, and command-line wizardry to boost my dev workflow
-- 📚 Learning new dev tools, one bug at a time
+- 🛠️ Experimenting with new dev tools and happily debugging my way through it all

 ---
 ## 🤝 Let’s Connect!
-Whether you're up for a tech collab, code review, or just sharing dev memes — I'm always just a message away!
+Always up for some good code, better coffee, and the best memes — just a ping away!

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/kurella-sai-siri-chandana) [![Stack Overflow](https://img.shields.io/badge/-Stackoverflow-FE7A16?logo=stack-overflow&logoColor=white)](https://stackoverflow.com/users/24223319)